 Local Arrangements Committee for each meeting will be appointed as needed or at least one year prior to the meeting for which it is responsible.
 All matters pertaining to local meeting arrangements will be handled only by or through the Local Arrangements Committee.
-When reasonable, the Committee should be composed of representatives from all sections (extension, industry, research and publications, and resident education) of the Society.
+When reasonable, the Committee should be composed of representatives from all public and private sections (extension, industry, research and publications, and resident education) of the Society.

 The Local Arrangements Committee shall:

-- 1. Reserve meeting rooms, lodging, and other facilities for the estimated attendance.
-Initial arrangements with headquarters hotels should always include reservation of all public function (meeting) rooms in the hotel (or in the case of especially large hotels, sufficient space to be sure to take care of any possible need of the Society) with the provision that some of these rooms may later be released only in writing by the Chairperson of the Local Arrangements Committee. - 2.
+- 1. Reserve and assign meeting rooms, lodging, and other facilities for the estimated attendance in consultation with chairpersons of Program Committee and Future Site Selection Committee.
+Initial arrangements with headquarters hotels should always include reservation of all public function (meeting) rooms in the hotel (or in the case of especially large hotels, sufficient space to be sure to take care of any possible needs of the Society) with the provision that some of these rooms may later be released only in writing by the Chairperson of the Local Arrangements Committee. - 2.
 Assist the Executive Secretary in developing a budget for the annual meeting.
 All meetings should be financially self-sustaining.
 Expenses of invited speakers and printing and mailing costs shall be included.
 The registration fee shall be determined by the Executive Committee. - 3.
-Furnish Executive Secretary with room reservation cards and information about the city to be sent with the call for papers. - 4.
+Furnish Executive Secretary with room reservation cards to send with meeting reservation information. - 4.
 Supply the Program Chairperson information on the location and capacity of meeting rooms of the headquarters hotel. - 5.
-Arrange for sound equipment and coordinate with the Computer Committee (currently appointed by the President) to ensure that projection equipment is available.
-Prepare space and materials for displays of posters, photographs, publication and other visual aids. - 6.
+Arrange for sound equipment and coordinate with the Electronic Communications Committee (appointed by the President) to ensure that projection equipment is available.
+Prepare space and materials for displays of posters, photographs, publications and other visual aids. - 6.
 Reserve one room near the registration desk to serve as the Convention Headquarters. - 7.
 Reserve a room for Placement Service activities. - 8.
-Determine space and equipment needs for any committee meetings and arrange for them. - 9.
-Arrange for banquet menu and program.
+Determine space and equipment needs for any committee meetings and arrange for them.

+- 9. Arrange for banquet menu and program.
 Consult with President and Program Chairperson concerning banquet menu, head table seating, program, speakers, etc. - 10.
 Release in writing to the Hotel Executive reserved space not needed. - 11.
-Work closely with and provide the Hotel Executive all information on scheduled use of reserved space and equipment.

-12. Obtain registration help and materials as follows:
+Work closely with and provide the Hotel Executive all information on scheduled use of reserved space and equipment. - 12.
+Obtain registration help and materials as follows: